Accreditation associated with Heat Pumps

 Can my heat pump work alongside my solar panels or solar thermal system?

 Ask your installer whether it would be worthwhile to feed electricity from your solar panels straight to your heat pump.
-This might be useful if your panels are off-grid.
+This might be useful if your panels are off grid.
 You may also be able to use hot water from solar thermal panels to top up your radiators.
-This practice is uncommon though due to the fact that when your solar panels are at low output in the winter, your heat pump will most likely be at high output so one probably wouldn’t be able to power the other.
+This practice is uncommon though because when your solar panels are at low output in the winter, your heat pump will most likely be at high output so one probably wouldn’t be able to power the other.

 Do I need a remote control for my heat pump?

 Heat Pump remote control systems help you set your heat pump’s output and energy usage.
 You can even get apps that allow you to control your heat pump system from your mobile phone or laptop.